porres/pd-cyclone/README.md

 The original repository of MiXed as part of Pd Extended - containing Cyclone and more (such as 'toxy') - resides at <https://svn.code.sf.net/p/pure-data/svn/trunk/externals/miXed/cyclone> and the migrated repository: <https://git.puredata.info/cgit/svn2git/libraries/miXed.git/>.
 This repository embraces work from three different maintainance phases:

 - Czaja's era (until 2005 and up to 0.1-Alpha55): Czaja (the original author) worked on Cyclone from version 01-alpha-01 (2002) to 0.1-alpha-55 (2005).
 - Hans era (until 2013 and 0.1-Alpha-56): Hans maintained Cyclone from 2005 to 2013.
 The 0.1-Alpha55 version of Cyclone is found in most of Pd-Extended versions up to Pd-Extended 0.42-5.
-The last release of Pd-Extended is 0.43.4 from Jan-2013 and it carries the 0.1-Alpha56 version of Cyclone, which can also be found as "cyclone-v0-0extended" when searching for externals in Pd Vanilla.
+The last release of Pd-Extended is 0.43-4 from Jan-2013 and it carries the 0.1-Alpha56 version of Cyclone, which can also be found as "cyclone-v0-0extended" when searching for externals in Pd Vanilla.
 - Kraan era (up to 2015): The later work in this repository was not made available into a new release from this repository.

-=> Fred Jan Kraan's Repository (0.1-Alpha-57 and 0.2beta):
+=> Fred Jan Kraan's Repository (0.1-Alpha57 and 0.2-beta):

 Fred Jan Kraan forked the original repository to <https://github.com/electrickery/pd-miXedSon>, but containing only the Cyclone library.
-This repository has a few releases - see https://github.com/electrickery/pd-miXedSon/releases - it starts with Cyclone version 0.1alpha-57, from October 2015, which is basically the last developments made on the original repository in its last phase.
+This repository has a few releases - see https://github.com/electrickery/pd-miXedSon/releases - it starts with Cyclone version 0.1-alpha-57, from October 2015, which is basically the last developments made on the original repository in its last phase.
 Then it moves on to a new Cyclone 0.2 version which stopped at a beta stage in february 2016.

-=> This Repository (0.3 and onwards):
+=> This Repository (0.3-0 and onwards):

 In February 2016, Porres forked from https://github.com/electrickery/pd-miXedSon to this repositry that resides at: https://github.com/porres/pd-cyclone.
-The fork happened while cyclone was at 0.2beta1 stage.
+The fork happened while cyclone was at 0.2-beta1 stage.
 Since then, Alexandre Porres, Derek Kwan, Matt Barber and other collaborators have worked on further developments of cyclone.
-The first stable release from this repository was cyclone 0.3 from february 2019.
+The first stable release from this repository was cyclone 0.3-0 from february 2019.

 => The 'nilwind' fork:

 The 'nilwind' library is a fork of cyclone and it starts as a fork of the last stage <https://github.com/electrickery/pd-miXedSon> was left at.
 The nilwind's repository is at https://github.com/electrickery/pd-nilwind.
-It's first release is 'nilwind 0.2.1', from November 2019, which is a development over cyclone 0.2 beta.
+It's first release is 'nilwind 0.2.1', from November 2019, which is a development over cyclone 0.2-beta.
 This fork of cyclone does not aim to pursue updates according to newer versions of Max and its main concern is to keep compatibility to patches made in the Pd-Extended era.

 -------

 ### About This Repository's Goals:

 This repository is faithful to the original goal of Cyclone in creating an external Pd package with a collection of objects cloned and compatible to Max/MSP objects.
 Releases from this repository are stable and offer many fixes and improves stability from earlier versions.
 Compatibility to newer versions of Max is a concern, but Max compatibility was always the main goal of cyclone and nothing really changed.
-No incompatibilities should arise between cyclone 0.3 onwards with earlier versions.
+No incompatibilities should arise between cyclone 0.3-0 onwards with earlier versions.
 This development stage of cyclone is also concerned to provide compatibility for patches made in the Pd-Extended era.
 If a regression bug has occurred, please report it at <https://github.com/porres/pd-cyclone/issues>.

 ### Collaborating to Cyclone: